 Dublin Airport, as a key gateway, accounted for 85% of all air traffic in the Republic of Ireland and more than two thirds of all air travel in Ireland in 2018.
 The airport, which is a critical economic enabler, is currently full at key times of the day and is growing quickly.
 Since 2011, passenger numbers at Dublin Airport have increased by 68% from 18.7 million to 31.5 million.

-Dublin Airport currently has 47 airlines operating a total of 191 routes to 42 countries and is now the 12th best connected airport in the Europe.
-Long-haul traffic has grown by 19% in 2017, while short haul traffic increased by 4% during this time.
-A total of 14 new routes will be added by end of 2018.
+Dublin Airport currently has 60 airlines operating 190 routes to 43 countries and is now the 12th best connected airport in the Europe.
+Long-haul traffic has grown by 15% in 2018, while short haul traffic increased by 5% during this time.
+A total of 14 new routes were added in 2018.
 Dublin Airport is currently ranked fifth in Europe for transatlantic connectivity, with services to 20 destinations in North America.

 Dublin Airport’s North Runway will significantly improve Ireland’s connectivity, supporting additional trade, foreign direct investment and tourism.
 To view the benefits of North Runway click here.